BSourbeer/BensListAutos/README.md

 #####Data Validation#####

-Now that the craigslist data is stored locally, it is now time to attempt to match each listing to a year, make, and model.
+Now that the craigslist data is stored locally, it is time to attempt to match each listing to a year, make, and model.
 We have a table of valid makes and models which is what we are matching against.
 A craigslist ad has two fields of interest for this information, a *title* and a field that is intended to display year, make, and model, which we will call *yearMakeModel*.
 Unfortunately, the make and model portion of *yearMakeModel* is entered by the seller without validation, so it often is contains garbage information.

 Regardless, our strategy is to attempt to parse out a valid year, make, and model from the *title* and *yearMakeModel* fields.